fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12b.md

 <div class="content">

 In the previous section, we used two different base images: ubuntu and node and did some manual work to get a simple "Hello, World!" running.
 The tools and commands we learned during that process will be helpful.
 In this section, we will learn how to build images and configure environments for our applications.
-We will start with a regular Node.js backend that has Express.
-We will build on top of that with a few services like a database.
+We will start with a regular Express/Node.js backend.
+We will build on top of that with a few services such as a database.

 ### Dockerfile

 Instead of modifying a container by copying files inside, we can create a new image that contains the "Hello, World!" application.
 The tool for this is the Dockerfile.
 Dockerfile is a simple text file that contains all of the instructions for creating an image.
 Let's create an example Dockerfile from the "Hello, World!" application.

-If you did not already, create a directory on your machine and create a file called Dockerfile inside that directory.
-Let's also put an index.js containing _console.log('Hello, World!')_ next to the Dockerfile.
+If you did not already, create a directory on your machine and create a file called <i>Dockerfile</i> inside that directory.
+Let's also put an <i>index.js</i> containing _console.log('Hello, World!')_ next to the Dockerfile.
 Your directory structure should look like this:

 ```
 ├── index.js